 - Become a mentor: Even if you don’t become a nurse educator, your additional schooling and experience can help you become a mentor for new nurses.
 You can help young nurses succeed, and that’s no small accomplishment.

-- Take advantage of bridge programs: Several colleges and universities offer BSN-to-MSN programs for students who wish to go straight from their undergraduate education to an advanced degree.
+- Take advantage of bridge programs: Several colleges and universities offer BSN-to-MSN and RN-to-MSN programs for students who wish to go straight from their undergraduate education to an advanced degree.
 Schools usually offer these in an accelerated format, so degree seekers can graduate sooner.

 - Work better hours: Registered nurses often need to work 12-hour shifts, which can become exhausting for anyone.
 Nursing professionals with master’s degrees may land managerial roles or other positions that follow a more conventional eight-hour workday.